 Before a casualty gets paid, however, plaintiffs must show what person or persons caused the malaise.
 Pedestrians have the right of way in California, so in a vehicle v. pedestrian case, courts tend to side with the person on foot, but not always.
-So unless the person on foot were a real scofflaw, the faster, more massive vehicle would often bear some degree of responsibility towards the unprotected pedestrian.
+So unless the person on foot were a real scofflaw, the faster, the more massive vehicle would often bear some degree of responsibility towards the unprotected pedestrian.

 California’s pure comparative negligence rules apportion fault among the parties in an accident case.
-Since sometimes more than one person or event plays a role in a car crashing into a pedestrian, all involved, even the plaintiffs may share a portion of the expenses.
+Since sometimes more than one person or event plays a role in a car crashing into a pedestrian, all involved, even the plaintiffs, may share a portion of the expenses.

-Assuming the plaintiff’s own negligence contributed to his or her own injuries, the compensation gets decreased by the plaintiff’s imputed prospective ratio of liability.
+Assuming the plaintiff’s negligence contributed to his or her injuries, the compensation gets decreased by the plaintiff’s imputed prospective ratio of liability.
 Juries and courts often apportion obligatoriness in certain types of fact patterns with multiple defendants as follows:

 As a motorist, you owe a duty to the people you share the road with you, as well as to those nearby.
 When reasonable care is not used, a pedestrian can get run down.
 In that case, the defendant is considered negligent.

 Similarly, these same facts could also form the basis of a criminal complaint about vehicular manslaughter.
-Contrasting a crime with a civil case, a federal or county prosecutor prosecutes the crime on behalf of the State (akin to the State being the victim.)
+Contrasting a crime with a civil case, a federal or county prosecutor prosecutes the corruption on behalf of the State (akin to the State being the victim.)

 Civil negligence is proven in a civil court, and no jail time is dispensed to the loser.
 So there is no criminal sentencing hearing or pleas entered.
-Instead, ordinary negligence rules are used to find fault and to help obtain a compensatory award of money.
+Instead, ordinary negligence rules are used to find fault and help obtain a compensatory award of money.